-If you are a growing business, you need to think about these issues.
+If you are a growing business, small or start-up, you need to think about these issues.
 If you would like any assistance, or simply want to learn more – Get in touch.
 You can contact us via our online form, or by phone on: 0330 400 5490

 We also provide a great number of training courses for Health & Safety, these include subjects in Personal Safety, Autism Awareness, Workplace H&S, Electrical Safety, Safe Handling of Medicines, and Stroke Awareness.